Interim Program Director: Genevieve Pinto Zipp, PT, EdD, FNAP,

 All Ph.D. students are required to pass a Qualifying Examination which assesses the student’s understanding of research methodologies.
 Students are eligible to sit for the exam once they have completed the following research requirements for the program:

-(Note: For students admitted prior to academic year 2009-2010, only GMHS 7500 Interm Statistical Methods I and GMHS 7501 Research Methods are required.)
+(Note: For students admitted before the academic year 2009-2010, only GMHS 7500 Interm Statistical Methods I and GMHS 7501 Research Methods -Quantitative Analysis are required.)

 All Ph.D. students are required to pass a Candidacy Examination.
 The purpose of this examination is to provide students with a mechanism through which they can provide evidence that they:

 With input from the academic adviser, students must select a dissertation committee chair as early as possible in the program.
-A student must have a designated chair prior to initiating the dissertation proposal process and should secure the chairs commitment prior to engaging in GMHS 6203 .
-The chair shall hold an earned doctoral degree and a faculty appointment (excluding adjunct positions) at the University .
+A student must have a designated chair before initiating the dissertation proposal process and should secure the chair's commitment before engaging in GMHS 6302 Topical Seminar.
+The chair shall hold an earned doctoral degree and a faculty appointment (excluding adjunct positions) at the University.
 The chair will act as the student’s primary research adviser and advocate throughout the dissertation process and assist the student in the selection of the other committee members.

-The candidate must submit to all committee members a “near” complete (i.e., minimal changes expected post-defense) dissertation manuscript a minimum of two weeks prior to the scheduled oral defense of the dissertation.
+The candidate must submit to all committee members a “near” complete (i.e., minimal changes expected post-defense) dissertation manuscript a minimum of two weeks before the scheduled oral defense of the dissertation.
 Students must submit the application for Dissertation defense at the beginning of the term in which the defense is expected, or a minimum of two months in advance of an expected hearing date that is in the first month of the term.
-Public notification of the author, title, date and location of the defense will be made to the Office of the Provost, SHMS faculty, students and the University community two weeks prior to the event.
+Public notification of the author, title, date, and location of the defense will be made to the Office of the Provost, SHMS faculty, students, and the University community two weeks before the event.
 A dissertation defense will not be considered approved and accepted until all members of the dissertation committee sign the manuscript’s signature page.
 A dissertation may be signed only when no revision or only minor revisions to the manuscript are required.
 Candidates must adhere to all dissertation guidelines as specified by the program and the university.

 Home to nearly 10,000 undergraduate and graduate students, Seton Hall has reached new heights in academic excellence, faculty research and student success.
 Ready to take the next steps on your academic or career path?